Centipede Grass Problems

 4. When the grass feels fluffy or spongy

 A Spongy centipede grass lawn is an indication of a thatch layer.
-This could also be a sign of insect or pest infestation such as ground moles or mole crickets.
+This could also indicate insect or pest infestation, such as ground moles or mole crickets.
+Dethatching centipede grass lawn should be able to address this issue unless it’s caused by drainage issues.

 6. Pesticide and herbicide burn

-Some chemicals used to control and prevent weeds and diseases also cause excessive centipede injury.
+Some chemicals that control and prevent weeds and diseases also cause excessive centipede injury.

 7. Dead grass blades and roots